Production is the word used to describe the process of producing goods from raw materials.

 Selection of Plant and Machinery

-Where there are heavy plant and machinery much will depend on the technical requirements; on the technical knowledge of the production supervisor, and on the technical development in the kind of machinery required.
+Where there are heavy plant and machinery much will depend on the technical requirements; on the technical knowledge of the production supervisor, and the technical development in the kind of machinery required.

 Factors to be considered in general are as follows: